citp/privacy-policy-historical/m/mi/mia/miaplaza.com.md

 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

-If you have any questions about security on our Web site, you can send email us at customer.service@miaplaza.com
+If you have any questions about security on our Web site, you please contact us.

 **Accessing and Changing Your Account Information**

 You can review the personal information you provided us and make any desired changes to the information, or to the settings for your **mia** plaza account, at any time by logging in to your account on the **mia** plaza website and editing the information on your Manage Account page.
-To request that we close your account and remove your information please send your request to [cancel@miaplaza.com](mailto:cancel@miaplaza.com).
+To request that we close your account and remove your information please send us your request and we will take care of it.
 Please send your request using an email account that you have registered with **mia** plaza under your name.
-You will receive a response to requests sent to [customer.service@miaplaza.com](mailto:customer.service@miaplaza.com) within five business days of our receiving it.
+You will receive a response to requests sent to us within five business days of our receiving it.

 **Changes to this Privacy Policy**